xdmtk/i3-theme-manager/README.md

 #### i3 Configuration File

-Because i3 does not supported sourcing parts of the config file from other files, in order for `i3-theme-manager` to package only theme specific elements of the config file, you need to edit your configuration file by surrounding the theme specific portion of your config with the lines
+Because i3 does not support sourcing parts of the config file from other files, in order for `i3-theme-manager` to package only theme specific elements of the config file, you should edit your config file by inserting markers surrounding the theme specific portion:

 `# i3 THEME SECTION START`